Site-Store-Pro/laravel-ecommerce/README.md

 ## Installation Steps

 ### 1. Clone the Repository
-Clone the Site Store Pro repository to your local machine and navigate into the project directory:
+Clone the Site Store Pro repository to your local machine (or online dev server) and navigate into the project directory:

 ```bash
 git clone <repository-url> laravel-ecommerce